 At 2pm, Robert S. Carr—former director of Miami-Dade County's Office of Historic Preservation and co-founder of the Archeological and Historical Conservancy—will speak in depth about the Tequesta legacy.

-Attendees are invited to witness a special blessing ceremony at Mr. Bermúdez's home on Sunday, January 28 at 2pm.
+Attendees are invited to visit the Well of Ancient Mysteries at Mr. Bermúdez's home on Sunday, January 28 at 2pm.

 Saturday, January 27, 2018